 - Renew the license and certification every year.

-The review process can take time.
-Applications are due on Jan.
+The renewal application is due on Jan.
 31 of each year.

 If you wish to add or remove a licensee from a Common Consumption Area, the Licensing Authority uses the state's application to make modifications. there are no fees required, as changes are approved at the local level only.
 Please complete the Permit Application and Report of Changes DR 8442 to add or remove a licensee.

 Sign up for the State's news and bulletins about liquor licenses.

 Previously Approved Common Consumption Areas